Relational electromagnetism and the electromagnetic force: Introduction and Historical Background

+where $J=j+\epsilon_{0}\frac{\partial E}{\partial t}$ (written in modern notation).
+The term associated to $j$ was further decomposed in contributions of galvanic currents and that of charges in relative motion and it was inferred after considerations of energy associate to the interaction of two circuits.
+The term $\epsilon_{0}\frac{\partial E}{\partial t}\times B$ was added by analogy under the idea that the displacement current was a current associated to the ether.
+Thompson \citep{thomson1881} obtained the force following Maxwell's method and some special considerations, Heaviside \citep{heaviside1889} later obtained the expression introducing some changes in the argumentation but basically along the same lines.

-His deduction of the electromagnetic force from Maxwell's background is presented in \citep[§74-§80,][]{lorentz1892CorpsMouvants}, but it is marred by the use of steps founded only in the idea of the ether.
+Lorentz deduction of the electromagnetic force on a charged particle from Maxwell's background is presented in \citep[§74-§80,][]{lorentz1892CorpsMouvants}.
+Lorentz attempts to reintroduce mathematical structures but his argumentation is marred by the use of steps founded only in the idea of the ether.
 Lorentz assumed a simultaneous displacement of a body with respect to the ether and to the complement of electromagnetic bodies.
 As soon as the argumentation rests on the ether, it falls apart when the ether is suppressed, unless there is an alternative for producing the result resting on the complement of electromagnetic bodies.

-Maxwell himself arrived to a mechanical force produced by electromagnetic phenomena in an ad-hoc form dealing with the ether in a different way.
+The positive side of both Maxwell's and Lorentz' attempts is that they derive the mechanical force due to electromagnetic phenomena as a basic part of the electromagnetic theory.
+The theory in this way is connected (unified) with mechanics from within itself.
+Indeed, Lorentz writes down the five ``fundamental equations'' of electrodynamics (Maxwell's four and the mechanical force) \citep{lorentz1899simplified}.
+The downside is that both Maxwell (through the displacement current and the so-called Ampère-Maxwell law) and Lorentz include the ether in their derivations.
+The ether has subsequently been banned from electrodynamics, leaving us with the uncomfortable situation of having a theory rejecting the ether while its fundamental pillars at the same time rest on the ether.